 HEL-8040 Theory of science, research ethics and research design - 7 ECTS

-BIO-8301 Basic Course in Biomedical Science 5 stp
+BIO-8301 Basic Course in Biomedical Science 5 ects

-SVF-8600 Philosophy of science and ethics 3 stp
+SVF-8600 Philosophy and Ethics of Science 3 ects

 This course has three components, theory of science, research ethics and research design.
 In the course, we will focus on how and why these elements are highly integrated in research.

 Theory of science analyses the methods of inquiry used in various sciences.
 The overall aim is to clarify and question assumptions scientists often take for granted or do not explicitly discuss.
 The shaping of scientific theories and results is partly due to historical, political, societal and cultural forces.
 It is also important to clarify cultural and societal consequences of scientific activity.
 Through the presentation of theory of science, the course focuses on which kinds of activity count as science, and what is the basis of scientific methods.

 Both society and science change continually and new ethical challenges have arisen, in relation to e.g. frontiers of new technologies, open science, dilemmas according to authorship and conflicting interests in multi-professional research teams.

 Conducting research according to ethical principles is fundamental.
 The course will address the requirements of international conventions and Norwegian legislation and the importance of reflexivity on ethical dilemmas in one's own research and how such dilemmas may be resolved.

 The course will address the requirements of international conventions and Norwegian legislation and the importance of reflection on ethical dilemmas in one¿s own research and how such dilemmas may be resolved.